vojtechpulec/english-for-designers/02-first-impression/index.md

 ## 👋 Hi!

 My name is **Vojtěch Pulec** and I am a young **graphic designer** from the Czech Republic, who loves all kinds of creativity.
-When I'm not working on, or exploring designs, I'm most likely tapped into music, fashion, or enjoying things such as football or video games.
+Apart from design, I'm tapped into music, fashion, or you can catch me enjoying things such as football or video games with my friends in my free time.

 Throughout my life, I have always liked to create something.
 Slowly, I started to care about how things in the world around us look.